 Understanding the Future of Global Supply Chains

-To address these challenges, Coupa recently hosted a Harvard Business Review webinar, Global Supply Chains in a Post-Pandemic World, featuring Willy Shih, Professor at Harvard Business School.
+To address the challenges from supply chain disruption, Coupa recently hosted a Harvard Business Review webinar, Global Supply Chains in a Post-Pandemic World, featuring Willy Shih, Professor at Harvard Business School.
 Shih discussed the critical areas that supply chain leaders should focus on to prepare their supply chains for the future, including how to:

 - Use the crisis to understand vulnerabilities and reassess supply networks

 - Diversify your supply base to decrease risk and increase resiliency

 - Take advantage of process innovations like automation and robotics